Mindfulness for Teachers

 A tip: Insight Timer is a free app that you can use to track little moments of meditation.
 I often set a timer for 2-5 minutes when I wake up each morning just to sit and focus on my breath.
 Sometimes I manage this every day, other times I don’t!
 But it’s a handy tool either way.

-You don’t need to find a meditation class to begin your own regular mindfulness practice.
+You don’t need to find a meditation class to begin your own regular mindfulness practise.
 You can start in one of these most simple ways.

-- Practice the activities you are going to take your students through.
-Have a look through our post of five minute mindfulness activities for kids and practice each of them yourself.
-You might even like to record yourself reading one of the guided meditation scripts that you want to do in the future with your students, and then listen to the recording for your own practice.
+- Practise the activities you are going to take your students through.
+Have a look through our post of five minute mindfulness activities for kids and practise each of them yourself.
+You might even like to record yourself reading one of the guided meditation scripts that you want to do in the future with your students, and then listen to the recording for your own practise.

 - Find your five at any time of day.
 Sarah Wilson, in her book “first, we make the beast beautiful” describes making time for stillness whenever and where ever she can.
 Let go of the idea that you need to be sitting in a peaceful room to just stop and breathe.